Modern Slavery and human trafficking policy statement 2026

 ‘Doing the right thing’ is one of the core values under which Mount Anvil Ltd operates.
 Mount Anvil Ltd is committed to being a responsible business and to upholding high ethical standards in all our operations, including those of our supply chains.
 Our commitments are summarised in our Health and Safety, Environmental Sustainability and Sustainable Procurement policies.

-- Collaboration with our clients, peers and suppliers through clear definition and contractual communication of our expectations
+To identify and mitigate the risks of slavery and human trafficking, Mount Anvil Ltd collaborates with our clients, peers and suppliers through clear definition and contractual communication of our expectations.

 Where issues are identified, Mount Anvil Ltd will work closely with suppliers to seek a resolution.
 If the issue is deemed serious and/or is not capable of remediation Mount Anvil Ltd will remove the supplier from our supply chain list unless and until the issue is fully resolved.